-What Does the Color of Menstrual Blood Reveal About Your Health?
+What the Color of Menstrual Blood Reveals

 The color of menstrual blood is an indicator of your state of health.
 This is because menstrual blood is made up of bodily waste such as lipids, proteins, hormones (including progesterone), stem cells, water, dead cells from the uterine lining, and organic toxins.